New Mexico Riparian Habitat Map - NMRipMap

 You are here

-•Potential applications include conservation and restoration planning, non-native species management, riparian monitoring design, identifying refugia, habitat connectivity and migration corridors for wildlife, etc.
+NMRipMap is designed to serve wildlife habitat management, wetland and riparian conservation and restoration planning, non-native species management, riparian monitoring design, identifying refugia, and more.

 |The map is being developed progressively by major river basins.||Three-tiered hierarchical legend based on composition, height, leaf retention, and biogeography.
 More info...|